JuliaIO/VideoIO.jl/README.md

 VideoIO.jl
 ==========

-Julia bindings for libav/ffmpeg, using a dedicated installation of ffmpeg 4.1.
+Julia bindings for ffmpeg, using a dedicated installation of ffmpeg 4.1.

 Currently, only video reading is supported.

 Video images may be read as raw arrays, or optionally, `Image` objects (if `Images.jl` is installed and loaded first).

-Feel free to request support for additional libav/ffmpeg versions, although earlier versions may be too challenging to support.

-If you encounter any problems, please add the output of `VideoIO.versioninfo()` to your report.

 Installation
 ------------